 - Maintain a professional demeanor in representing CBH to colleagues, constituents, funders, and public officials

 ESSENTIAL JOB DUTIES

-A bachelor’s degree and preferably a master’s degree in business, finance, political science, public administration, or urban planning is desired.
-Work experience may be substituted in lieu of a master’s degree with greater number of years worked in the field.
+A bachelor’s degree and preferably a master’s degree in business, finance, political science, public administration or urban planning is desired.
+2-5 years work experience in a related field required.
+Relevant work experience may be substituted in lieu of a master’s degree.

 CERTIFICATES, LICENSES, AND REGISTRATIONS

 - Proof of ability to work in the United States.

 - Must have and maintain a valid California driver’s license and auto insurance at all times and have the availability of an insured vehicle to travel within the Company’s service area.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential duties and responsibilities of this job.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential duties and responsibilities.